-In the higher education diploma year, students develop fundamental academic skills and cement their knowledge in foundation subjects, core concepts and skills required for a career in health.
-Students learn the methods for researching, diagnosing and treating disease, emphasising applications to biomedical research, medicine and healthcare services.
+In the higher education diploma year, students develop fundamental academic skills and cement their knowledge in foundation subjects, core concepts and skills needed for a career in health.
+On successful completion of the diploma progress into the Griffith University Bachelor of Biomedical Science with 70 – 80 credit points.
+Learn the methods for researching, diagnosing and treating disease, emphasising applications to biomedical research, medicine and healthcare services.
 The knowledge and skills developed during this degree can be applied to medicine, biomedical research and other healthcare professions such as pharmacy, speech pathology, and rehabilitation counselling.
-On successful completion of the diploma, students progress into the Griffith University Bachelor of Biomedical Science with credit.
-For more course information, visit Griffith College’s Diploma of Health Sciences and Griffith University’s Bachelor of Biomedical Science at Nathan campus or Gold Coast campus.
+For more course information, visit Diploma of Health Sciences at Griffith College, and Bachelor of Biomedical Science at Nathan campus or Gold Coast campus.

 Students can undertake a third-year research project in one of the University’s research centres or affiliated medical research institutions such as the Queensland Institute of Medical Research.

 Fees for the Diploma programs are subject to change each year.
 Please refer to Griffith College tuition fees published for each program and can be found at https://www.griffithcollege.edu.au/study-options/.
 To calculate your degree fees use the Fee Calculator at http://www.griffith.edu.au/students/enrolment-timetables-fees/paying-your-fees

 Applicant must have completed Year 12 or equivalent